pram/puzzles/README.md

 expected worst-case time complexity is O(N*log(N));
 expected worst-case space complexity is O(N), beyond input storage (not counting the storage required for input arguments).
 Elements of input arrays can be modified.

+## Shiftarray

+Given an array of items, for example

+    int[] in = {1,2,3,4,5,6,7,8,9}

+Write a function to shift the array from a prespecified location in the array.
+Eg shift 3 will end up with the output

+    int[] out = {4,5,6,7,8,9,1,2,3}